-Address surface water concerns (pages 34-42 of County Water Plan) by participating in One Watershed One Plans (1W1P) for the Cedar River and Wapsipinicon Watersheds, Shell Rock River and Winnebago Watersheds, LeSueur River Watershed planning areas.
+Address surface water concerns as identified in priority areas of One Watershed, One Plan planning areas by participating in the Cedar River and Wapsipinicon Watersheds, Shell Rock River and Winnebago Watersheds, and LeSueur River Watershed planning areas.

 - 1. Have Supervisors represent Freeborn County SWCD on Policy Boards. - 2.
-Have staff represent Freeborn SWCD on Planning Work Groups and Advisory Boards. - 3.
+Have staff represent Freeborn SWCD on Steering/Implementation, and Advisory Boards. - 3.
 Communicate priorities and needs of Freeborn SWCD so that they can be included in the Cedar River and Wapsipinicon Watersheds, Shell Rock River and Winnebago Watersheds, LeSueur River Watershed planning areas.